astronomer/docs/learn/airflow-snowpark.md

 - Store and version your machine learning models in a model registry inside Snowflake.
 - Use Snowpark's compute resources instead of the resources of your Airflow cluster for machine learning.

-Additionally this tutorial shows how to use Snowflake as a custom XCom backend, this is especially useful for organizations with strict compliance requirements who want to keep all their data in Snowflake but still leverage [Airflow XCom](airflow-passing-data-between-tasks.md) to pass data between tasks.
+Additionally, this tutorial shows how to use Snowflake as a custom XCom backend.
+This is especially useful for organizations with strict compliance requirements who want to keep all their data in Snowflake but still leverage [Airflow XCom](airflow-passing-data-between-tasks.md) to pass data between tasks.

 ## Time to complete